 The Graduate School organizes a semester-long Dissertation/Thesis Writing Retreat for all graduate students who are currently working on their dissertation/thesis.
 The purpose of the retreat is to provide you with protected time and writing resources in a supportive environment so that you could advance towards the completion of your work.
 The writing sessions take place one Friday afternoon a month (1-4pm) and one Saturday a month (10am-3pm).
 The Dissertation/ Thesis Retreat is for anyone at any stage of dissertation writing (beginning, middle, finishing).
 Even if you finished your dissertation/thesis but still have a revision to do and plan to do it this semester you are welcome to register.
 Resources are made available to help you plan, write, and revise your dissertation/thesis.
 Helpful information can also be found in the Thesis and Dissertation Manual.
 You can register for the retreat at this link.

-The annual January Term Graduate Writing Retreat offers students a time and place to work on their dissertations, publications, theses and fellowship applications.
+The annual January Term Graduate Winter Writing Retreat offers students a time and place to work on their dissertations, publications, theses and fellowship applications.
 Multiple community members, including faculty and the Writing Center provide on-site support and resources.
-Registration information will be available soon.
+Participants are given free lunch and refreshments as well.
+Registration typically opens in November each year.

 The Three Minute Thesis Competition cultivates students’ academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
 Competitors are allowed one PowerPoint slide, but no other resources or props.

-The Graduate School faciliates a six-part workshop series designed to help prepare you for the 3MT competition.
+The Graduate School faciliates a workshop series designed to help prepare you for the 3MT competition.
 From brainstorming your presentation content to honing your public speaking skills, these workshops guide you through all the necessary steps for a successful 3MT.
-More information on the workshop series and registering for the 2023 competition will be available soon!
+More information on the workshop series and registering for the 2023 competition is available on the 3MT website linked above.

 The Research Communications Academy is a free, annual program that trains faculty members, graduate students, and research-related staff to effectively communicate the power and impact of UNH research and scholarship to broad audiences.
 Components include workshops on orally communicating scholarly work, grant and proposal writing, media training and more.